Bank of America: Climate delayer

 By Ellie Fromboluti

-Read on to learn how the climate claims of one of America’s largest banks stack up.
+In this updated post, we revisit the climate claims of one of America’s largest banks to see how they stack up.

 #4 top financier of fossil fuels: Bank of America

-Bank of America (BofA) is the second largest US bank, with $3.2 trillion in total assets, according to its 2021 annual report.
-BofA is ranked #4 globally in fossil fuel funding, having provided $232 billion between 2016 and 2021 to fossil fuel companies and projects.
+Bank of America (BofA) is the second largest US bank, with $3.2 trillion in total assets, according to its 2023 Annual Report.
+BofA is ranked #4 globally in fossil fuel funding, having provided nearly $280 billion between 2016 and 2022 to fossil fuel companies and projects.
 Collectively, the top four banks funding fossil fuels account for 25% of all fossil fuel funding worldwide in the last six years (see our previous posts about the top three banks funding fossil fuels – JPMorgan Chase, Citi, and Wells Fargo).

 BofA’s funding is far-reaching, and it continues to support companies expanding their fossil fuel operations.
 The bank funds a variety of fossil fuel projects – including offshore oil and gas, fracked oil and gas, and liquefied natural gas – and has a hand in fossil fuel financing around the world.